jonnyzzz/demo-static-lib/README.md

 The code fails to link now, but you may remove macOS version test from `lib.c` to make it work.

+We assume you have Xcode commanline tools and `konanc` in PATH

 Releted Work
 ============